 Practitioners shall obtain limited assurance that the information reported by the entity is free from material misstatement(s).
-Appropriate procedures are to be designed and performed by the practitioners to obtain this limited assurance.
-Practitioners are required to perform procedures that enable them to conclude on the sustainability statements with regards to the applicable legal provisions introduced by the CSRD and the relevant reporting frameworks mandated by EU laws and regulations.8
+Appropriate procedures are to be designed and performed by the practitioners to provide this limited assurance.
+Practitioners are required to perform procedures that enable them to conclude on the presentation of the sustainability statements with regards to the applicable legal provisions introduced by the CSRD and the relevant reporting frameworks mandated by EU laws and regulations.8